Service Projects

 Repair Affair

-Provide and serve a meal once a month to the residents and staff of the Re:Center Ministries, formerly Louisville Rescue Mission.
+We provide and serve a meal once a month to the residents and staff of Re:Center Ministries, formerly Louisville Rescue Mission.

 Honor Flights

-Honor Flights of the Bluegrass takes veterans on a one-day trip to Washington DC to visit the war memorial of the war they served in; Louisville Rotary Club members who are veterans are encouraged to take advantage of this offer.
-Veteran “guardians” are also needed to accompany veterans on the trip.
+Honor Flight Bluegrass takes veterans on a one-day trip to Washington DC to visit the war memorial of the war they served in.
+Our Club sponsors veterans and “guardians” who accompany veterans on the trip.

 First Hour Grief Response

-Support Kentucky Refugee Ministries to co-sponsor families arriving in Louisville and assist with rent, clothing, household items and other needs.
-Rotary volunteer team sets up the apartment for the family’s arrival and regularly visits and assists the family for a 3-month period.
+We partner with Kentucky Refugee Ministries to co-sponsor families arriving in Louisville and assist with rent, clothing, household items and other needs.
+Volunteers up the apartment for the family’s arrival and regularly visit and assist the family for a 3-month period.

 Kentucky Humane Society Care-A-Van Day